afxdance/roster/README.md

 # afxdance/roster

-This app manages the AFX Dancer roster each semester.
+This app manages the AFX Dance roster each semester.

 ## Setup